Charles Nagy: Early life and amateur career

 In 1987, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was playoff MVP of Harwich's league championship squad.

-Nagy was a member of the Team USA Baseball that competed in the 1988 Summer Olympics in Seoul, South Korea as a demonstration sport.
-Nagy made 19 appearances for Team USA, going 3-1 with a 1.05 ERA and a team-leading six saves.
+Nagy was a member of the U.S. national team that competed in the 1988 Summer Olympics as a demonstration sport.
+Nagy made 19 appearances for the U.S., going 3–1 with a 1.05 ERA and a team-leading six saves.
 He appeared in two games in the Olympics, pitching 2.0 innings and earning a save.
-Team USA defeated defending champion Japan to win the tournament and win individual gold medals, however, since baseball was a demonstration sport, the medals did not count in the respective nations' medal totals.
+Team USA defeated defending champion Japan to win the tournament and gold medal.
+However, since baseball was a demonstration sport, the medals did not count in the respective nations' medal totals.